Lisa Marcos

-Lisa Marcos is a Canadian actress and former model.
+Lisa Marcos (born March 15, 1982) is a Canadian actress and former model.

 Career

 She began her career as a model at the age of 14 years but after eight years, decided to pursue her passion for acting and approached a talent agency.
 Soon after her acting career began in 2002 with a guest role on Soul Food.
 She is best known as Charlie Marks in the television series The Listener.